SociallyIneptWeeb/AICoverGen/README.md

 # Ultimate RVC

 An extension of [AiCoverGen](https://github.com/SociallyIneptWeeb/AICoverGen), which provides several new features and improvements, enabling users to generate song covers using RVC with ease.
-Ideal for people who wnat to incorporate singing functionality into their AI assistant/chatbot/vtuber, or for people who want to hear their favourite characters sing their favourite song.
+Ideal for people who want to incorporate singing functionality into their AI assistant/chatbot/vtuber, or for people who want to hear their favourite characters sing their favourite song.

 <!-- Showcase: TBA -->